-As we wrote in our first post, our first instinct when planning a trip to Jamaica in 2017 was to avoid what most tourists consider to be essential Jamaica – Negril, Montego Bay, and Ocho Rios.
+As we wrote in our Kingston post, our first instinct when planning a trip to Jamaica in 2017 was to avoid what most tourists consider to be essential Jamaica – Negril, Montego Bay, and Ocho Rios.
 We opted for the less touristy and less developed Northeast Jamaica and didn’t regret it for a second.
 Rather than spending our time sipping Mai Tais and eating buffet food at the resort, we wanted to explore local beaches and regional culture.

-We visited a few beaches in Northeast Jamaica such as Frenchman Cove, Boston Bay, Winnifred.
+We visited a few beaches in Northeast Jamaica such as Frenchman Cove, Boston Bay, and Winnifred.
 In general, the beaches had a few things in common – they were far less packed than touristy beaches, quiet and picturesque, consisting mostly of local families and only a few tourists in between.
 Delicious fresh local food was served in abundance, fish just caught from the sea cooked right on the beach, regional delicacies such as plantains, breadfruit, festival dumplings fried up in large sizzling pans, shacks in Boston Bay serving up authentic jerk chicken, slowly cooked over giant grills.
 However, one of the problems that we encountered on almost all of these lesser-known public beaches was litter and debris.
 While there is a public awareness program for the Jamaicans not to litter and pollute their beaches, a lot of work still needs to be done in this direction.
 Besides natural debris such as seaweed, the beaches were often plagued with strewn plastic bottles, cigarette butts, and various picnic leftovers.
 The sharp contrast between the natural beauty of these beaches and the lack of protection and maintenance was quite disheartening.
 International chain hotels can afford to keep their beaches clean, but unfortunately, the beaches of Northeast Jamaica, the true national treasures of the island, are being neglected.
 We ended up spending most of our time at Frenchman Cove, where due to a steep entrance fee of $10, the beach was cleaned daily.

 But the biggest story was how we made our way to and from these beaches every day.
-We stayed in a small Airbnb by Port Antonio in a residential area, walking distance to Winnifred beach.
+We stayed in a small Airbnb by Port Antonio in a residential area, within walking distance to the Winnifred beach.
 There is one two-lane road winding down the coast, past Port Antonio town center to every beach on the coast.
 There are no buses or other public transportation, and the only way to get a ride is to wait on the curbside for a passing taxi.
 The taxis in Jamaica are regular cars that can be identified by red-colored license plates and not much else.
 Now, these are taxis in name only; in reality, they function as small minibusses – filling up every seat to capacity, picking up and dropping off passengers along the way.
 A few are older vans, most are sedans and the cost per person is about a dollar to any nearby beach.
 Every morning, we would stand by the road, swimsuits and towels in a backpack, waiting to see what adventure awaited us today.
 If we were lucky, a moderately clean car with a red license plate and one passenger on the front seat would stop to take us to our destination.
 If we were luckier, something weird would happen, as it inevitably did.

-On the second day, we had been waiting for a taxi for over fifteen minutes, with almost no cars coming down the road in the correct direction, when a small, thoroughly rusted out car came clanking towards us.
+On the second day, we had been waiting for a taxi for over fifteen minutes, with almost no cars coming down the road in the correct direction, when a small, thoroughly rusted-out car came clanking towards us.
 Its breaks screamed as it eased off the road to stop next to us.
 It did not have a red license plate.
 The driver, seemingly still in his teenage years, had to climb into the passenger seat to push the passenger door open by leaning on it with his shoulder.

 “Where to?” he asked, panting.
 The car didn’t have air-conditioning.